pydata/patsy/doc/API-reference.rst

 .. data:: INTERCEPT

-   This is a pre-instantiated zero-factors Term object representing the intercept, useful for making your code clearer.
+   This is a pre-instantiated zero-factors :class:`Term` object representing the intercept, useful for making your code clearer.
 Do remember though tha this is not a singleton object, i.e., you should compare against it using ``==``, not ``is``.

 .. autoclass:: LookupFactor